BAMresearch/ctsimu-toolbox/ctsimu/geometry.md

 A single projection matrix is not enough to describe a full CT scan.
 We need one projection matrix for each frame (i.e., for each projection image).

 We can use a loop to set up each frame and collect the projection matrices in a list.
-Afterwards, we can pass this list of matrices to the function `write_openCT_config()` or `write_cera_config()` to create specific reconstruction configuration files for each reconstruction software.
+Afterwards, we can pass this list of matrices to the function `create_openCT_config()` or `create_CERA_config()` to create specific reconstruction configuration files for each reconstruction software.

 In the loop, it is advisable not to rotate the stage incrementally for each frame by a certain angular increment.
 This could lead to the accumulation of small floating-point rounding inaccuracies.
 Instead, we create a backup of the initial setup (at frame zero) using the `Geometry.store()` function.
 In each step of the loop, we restore this initial configuration by calling `Geometry.restore()` and then rotate the stage to its current absolute angle.
 This approach of parameterizing the whole CT trajectory as a deterministic function that only depends on the initial configuration and the current frame number is preferred over incremental changes in a loop, but might not always be feasible.